FIRST TIME ON SET (EVER)

 She wanted to begin work now so she could do more things later.
 International projects, political campaigns, other campaigns and more were part of this motivation.

-Additionally, performances at home were a routine occurrence at our house.
-Michaela and little brother would recreate performances by Justin Bieber or Michael Jackson any given weekend.
+Additionally, performances at home were routine at our house.
+Michaela and her little brother would recreate performances by Justin Bieber or Michael Jackson all the time.

 As for Justin Bieber concerts in our house...this is all thanks to Dad's friend Melvin aka MellyMel.
 He was Justin's drummer for two world tours.
 We wanted to watch him drum and when we pulled his YouTube clips up, both Michaela and Brasher discovered they would recreate these performances--from turning kitchen cabinets into drum sets to making the living room a stage.
-Before that, they weren't a fan of Justin.
+The performed all the time.
+(Before that, they weren't a fan of Justin).

 Their desire to perform was innate.